 If you're family has more than six people, call your local Base Office or Walt Disney World directly and ask for help.
 They often make exceptions for large families.

-Another option is just to have the military eligible person buy six tickets and then have their spouse or another eligible person purchase another (up to) six tickets.
+Another option is just to have the military eligible person buy six tickets and then have another eligible person purchase another (up to) six tickets.
 Just an idea – might be easier.

 What if I want to upgrade later?